The Sgt. Bowe Bergdahl Saga: The Politics of Saving A Soldier's Life (Updated 9/23/15)

 Sergeant Bowe Bergdahl,

 A MEMBER OF 1ST BATTALION, 501ST INFANTRY REGIMENT, 4TH BRIGADE COMBAT TEAM, 25TH DIVISION.
-Five years ago, he apparently walked away from his unit in Afghanistan and ended up a captive of the Taliban.
+Five years ago, Sgt.
+Bergdahl walked away from his unit in Afghanistan and ended up a captive of the Taliban.
 On May 31, 2014, Sgt, Bowe Bergdahl was exchanged for five senior Taliban leaders held in Guantanamo Bay, Cuba.
-These terrorist were sent to Qatar, who acted as the intermediary, where they are supposed to remain for a year where they can't directly harm America (fat chance).
+These terrorist were sent to Qatar, who acted as the intermediary, where they are supposed to remain for a year (this turned out to have actually happened).

-There are plenty of stories beginning to float around about Bergdahl's disappearance.
+There are plenty of stories floating around now about Bergdahl's disappearance.
 What is known is that sometime after midnight on June 30, 2009, he packed into a soft backpack some water, knives, writing material, and a notebook.
-Having determined earlier that taking his weapon and night vision goggles (sensitive items) would be a "big deal" to his superiors, so he left them, along with his body armour.
+Having determined earlier that taking his weapon and night vision goggles (sensitive items) would be a "big deal" to his superiors, he left them.
+He also left his body armor.
 Several contemporaries are saying he left his guard post, but that is contradicted by other accounts, including the fact that he took the time to go back to his hooch (that is what we called them in Vietnam) to leave a note explaining his actions and gather his supplies; I don't believe he deserted his post, an extremely serious offense, but possibly deserted his unit, lesser, but still very serious military crime.